 To prevent the spread of Covid-19 and respond to potential infection, we’ve developed stages of planning to address this specific concern.
-It’s important to note that testing is the first line of defense in preventing the spread of Covid-19 amongst students, staff, and the communities we visit.
-Social distancing, wearing of masks, and performing healthy hygiene practices, however, are the second and most impactful line of defense.
-These actions work in combination with each other and all staff and students must abide by these measures throughout the program.
+It’s important to note that vaccinations and testing are the primary methods available for preventing the spread of COVID-19 amongst students, staff, and the communities where Verto operates.
+Social distancing, wearing of masks, and performing healthy hygiene practices are also extremely impactful for reducing community transmission.
+These actions work in combination with each other, and all staff and students are expected to abide by these measures throughout the program.

 Verto Education has a set of guidelines that must be met to allow a semester to run in a particular location.

 - The destination’s borders must be open to American student travelers.